sktime/sktime/GOVERNANCE.md

 #### Appointment
 New core developers can be nominated by any current core developer.
 Once they have been nominated, there will be a vote by the current core developers.

 Voting on new core developers is one of the few activities that takes place on the project's private chat.
 While it is expected that most votes will be unanimous, a 2/3 majority of the cast votes is enough.
-The vote needs to be open for at least one week.
+The vote needs to be open for at least five working days.

-Core developers that have not contributed to the project (commits or GitHub comments) in the past 12 months will be asked if they want to become *emeritus core developers* and give up their rights and responsibilities until they become active again.
+Core developers that have not contributed to the project (commits or GitHub comments) in the past 12 months will be asked if they want to become *emeritus core developers* and give up their rights and responsibilities.
+When they become active again, emeritus developers can retake their role without having to be appointed.

 ### CoC committee members